How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 It can be tempting to try to explain your book at length, but a query letter is not a synopsis.
 You want to make this pitch short and concise.

-This is why many agents prefer three paragraphs (give or take) that show a literary agent exactly what your book is about, whether or not it’s a good fit for their list, whether it will sell, and a little bit about you.
+This is why many agents prefer three paragraphs (give or take) that show a literary agent exactly what your book is about, whether or not it’s a good fit for their list, if it will sell, and a little about you.

 If you read query letter examples, the order of these paragraphs might be mixed.
-However, I personally prefer the order I’m about to share with you because it 1) establishes clear expectations of what a literary agent can expect in the book first, then 2) hooks them with a back cover description, and lastly 3) shares more about the author.
+However, I personally prefer the order I’m about to share with you because it (1) establishes clear expectations of what a literary agent should expect, (2) hooks with a back cover description, and (3) shares more about the author.

-Agent Carly Watters calls this order:
+Agent Carly Watters calls this order the hook, book, cook approach.

 Paragraph 1: Hook

-Paragraph one is about hooking a literary agent by setting up expectations for the book and making a connection with the queried literary agent.
+Paragraph one is about hooking a literary agent by setting up expectations for the book and making a connection.

 When submitting multiple query letters to different agents, this is the one paragraph you need to differentiate.
 The rest of the query letter can stay the same.